krane/cli/README.md

 ## Contributing

 The Krane CLI is written in Typescript using the [OCLIF](https://oclif.io/) framework.

-The exposed commands are located inside /src/commands/.
+Commands are located under `/src/commands/`